ganterd/TravelReminder/README.md

 ## Possible Issues
 ### Quotas
 Although use of the Google Maps data, i.e the actual maps, is free, the use of the *directions* API is free but only to a certain extent.
 The free directions API has quotas of 2,500 per day, with public transit directions using up 4 units of quota.
-This information can be found (here)[https://developers.google.com/maps/documentation/directions/#Limits].
+This information can be found [here](https://developers.google.com/maps/documentation/directions/#Limits).

 ### Traffic Data
 Another issue with using Google's direction API is that traffic seems to only be accounted for in the Google Maps for Business API.
-See "departure_time" under "Optional Parameters" on (this webpage)[https://developers.google.com/maps/documentation/directions/#RequestParameters]
+See "departure_time" under "Optional Parameters" on [this webpage](https://developers.google.com/maps/documentation/directions/#RequestParameters).

 ## Disclaimer
 I have no idea what I'm doing, so bear with me...